bitnami/charts/bitnami/wavefront/README.md

 This chart will deploy the Wavefront Collector for Kubernetes and Wavefront Proxy to your Kubernetes cluster.
 You can use this chart to install multiple Wavefront Proxy releases, though only one Wavefront Collector for Kubernetes per cluster should be used.

-You can learn more about the Wavefront and Kubernetes integration [here](https://docs.wavefront.com/wavefront_kubernetes.html)
+You can learn more about the Wavefront and Kubernetes integration [in the official documentation](https://docs.wavefront.com/wavefront_kubernetes.html)

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).